 Once you have an Office 365 Video channel, you can upload your Zoom cloud meetings to it.
 You will first need to download your Zoom Cloud meeting in order to upload it to your Office 365 Video Channel.

-You should see your meeting under Cloud Recordings.
+- You should see your meeting under Cloud Recordings.
 To download it, click the More drop down button and select Download.
-The two files that are downloaded are the video and audio recordings of the meeting.
-(See Figure 3):
+The three files that are downloaded are the video, audio, and transcript recordings of the meeting.
+(See Figure 3)

 Now you can upload the video to your Office 365 channel.
 To do so, follow the instructions below: